 Serving Suggestions

-Moutabal is a great dip to enjoy with pita bread, gluten free pita chips, and crackers such as these gluten free crackers.
-Or with crudites.
+Moutabal is great to dip into with a gluten free pita chip, or with crudites.

-Typically this eggplant dip without tahini is found served as part of a mezze, alongside share plates of hummus, falafel, tabouli, cauliflower with tahini and more.
+Typically this eggplant dip without tahini is found served as part of a mezze, alongside share plates of hommus, falafal, tabouli, cauliflower with tahini and more.

 It is also great in a sandwich, try it with my amazing falafel wraps.